folio-org/docs/content/en/docs/Access/Additional topics/loans/loans.md

 ### Loan policy

-Prior to Lotus, you could delete a loan policy that was attached to an open loan.

-As of Lotus, you will be prevented from deleting a loan policy through Settings \> Circulation \> Loan Policies if there are open loans associated with the loan policy.
+You are prevented from deleting a loan policy through Settings \> Circulation \> Loan Policies if there are open loans associated with the loan policy.

 ### Request policy